 - Carefully scoop the flesh from the squash halves and add it to a high-powered blender.

-- Transfer the carrots, onion, garlic, apple, butter, ginger, cinnamon and nutmeg to the blender.
+- Transfer the carrots, onion, garlic and apple along with butter, ginger, cinnamon and nutmeg to the blender.

 - Blend well and set aside.

-- In a medium saucepan over medium-high heat, bring the vegetable broth to a boil.
+- In a large pan over medium-high heat, bring the vegetable broth to a boil.

 - Reduce the heat to medium and stir in the blended squash mixture until well incorporated.